psfrolov/psfrolov.github.io/app/about/index.md

 related.
 Speaking about C++, I'm particularly enthusiastic about generic programming paradigm.
-But fear not thou, my friend <svg class="icon icon-smile-o"><use xlink:href="{{ site.baseurl }}/svg/symbol-defs.svgz#icon-smile-o"><title>Smiley Face</title></use></svg>, as I tend not to delve too deep into obscure realms of template metaprogramming and other experimental stuff, which, even though quite interesting on its own, is often appears to be of insufficient practical value for real world, day-to-day application in team-based software development.
+But fear not thou, my friend <svg class="icon icon-smile-o"><use xlink:href="{{ site.baseurl }}/svg/symbol-defs.svgz#icon-smile-o"><title>Smiley Face</title></use></svg>, as I tend not to delve too deep into obscure realms of template metaprogramming and other experimental stuff, which—even though quite interesting on its own—is often appears to be of insufficient practical value for real world, day‐to‐day application in team‐based software development.
 Rather, I'm trying to come up with solutions (in the form of idioms and design patterns) applicable to wide range of problem domains, but which at the same time are simple to implement, understand and maintain.

 I hope you'll find something valuable here.
 Feel free to drop me a line or two via [contact form]({{ site.baseurl }}/contact/).
 Or use one of the social